deprinfo/deprinfo.github.io/usage.md

  1. Open your browser, and click [here](https://addons.mozilla.org/firefox/addon/deprinfo/)
  2. Click on "Add to Firefox"

+If you are taking part in the privacy study then follow the additional instructions [here](./studyinstructions.md).

 # [](#usage)Usage
  1. login to facebook from the browser.
  2. Click on the extension icon on the right: <img src="/assets/images/16.png"